Code-Institute-Submissions/Fantastic-Books/TESTING.md

 #### **Navbar/Sidenav**
  - Navbar is fixed to top of the viewport when scrolling down
- - Each link was clicked to ensure it directed user to correct page to the correct page
+ - Each link was clicked to ensure it directed user to correct page
  - Nav brand logo clicked to ensure it returns user to index.html
  - Logged out user only has access to relevant links - 'Home', 'Login', 'Sign up'
  - Logged in user who **_is not 'admin'_** has access to - _'Home', 'My Profile', 'Reviews', 'Add Review', 'Search'